Alert The Medic - CAA Road To ECMW

 Needless to say, our experience all around was a pleasure and we would welcome the opportunity to share our music again for the Marine Atlantic passengers and crew!
 We had so many laughs and lasting memories due to the adventurous and knowledgeable Captain and crew.
 Our trip to Newfoundland would have not been the same without their professionalism and kindness.
 You really know how to make a road worn band feel at home!

-Captain Stan Peet of the MV Atlantic Vision, with Alert The Medic band members Ryan, Dale, Troy and Matt
+Captain Stan Peet of the Atlantic Vision, with Alert The Medic band members Ryan, Dale, Troy and Matt

 Alert The Medic preforming for staff and passengers